 - If they need to shed their skin, they leave it in plain view on the detection skirt – another easy sign to confirm

-These behavioural patterns are part of the basic rules of bedbugs and are not something they can avoid doing or that they will become resistant or “wise to.”
-Thereby the monitors have the added feature that they effectively use the bedbugs’ own behaviour against themselves.
+These behavioral patterns are part of the basic rules of bedbugs and are not something they can avoid doing or that they will become resistant or “wise to.”
+Thereby the monitors have the added feature that they effectively use the bedbugs’ own behavior against themselves.
 In particular:

 - Bedbug faecal trace is known to signal other bedbugs that this is a safe location – the monitor increases in efficiency with each occupant

-This technology has been the basis of our commercial service for the last five years and has been shown to detect bedbugs within 12 – 72 hours from introduction and has resolved countless infestations in both domestic and commercial settings.
-These behavioural patterns are part of the basic rules of bedbugs and are not something they can avoid doing or that they will become resistant or “wise to”.
-Our technology was developed after years of field observation and understanding of how bedbugs colonise locations.
+This technology has been the basis of our commercial service for the last five years and has been shown to detect bed bugs within 12 – 72 hours from the introduction and has resolved countless infestations in both domestic and commercial settings.
+These behavioral patterns are part of the basic rules of bedbugs and are not something they can avoid doing or that they will become resistant or “wise to”.
+Our technology was developed after years of field observation and understanding of how bedbugs colonize locations.

 The image below illustrates faecal traces left on the detection skirt of a Passive Monitor after only a few days of being installed in a domestic property.

-In a normal domestic setting you only need to check the Passive Monitor once a month as any infestation caught within the first 60 days of colonisation is much easier to deal with.
-If you feel that you are in a high risk situation either due to a previous infestation, residing in a bedbug “hot spot” or by virtue of the amount of travelling you do, then weekly inspections are advisable.
+In a normal domestic setting, you only need to check the Passive Monitor once a month as any infestation caught within the first 60 days of colonization is much easier to deal with.
+If you feel that you are in a high-risk situation either due to a previous infestation, residing in a bedbug “hot spot” or by virtue of the amount of traveling you do, then weekly inspections are advisable.

 There is no benefit in checking the Passive Monitor more frequently than weekly as any eggs deposited will always take at least 10 days to hatch and, therefore, checking weekly will ensure you identify the problem before it starts to multiply and long before it is able to get “out of control.”